 A whole house meeting is held by the Head of House each Monday when information and reminders are passed on to everyone.
-Boarders also have the opportunity to contribute within this meeting either verbally or through our house suggestions box.
+Boarders also have the opportunity to contribute within this meeting either verbally during the "Any Other Business" point or through our house suggestions box's QR code or paper slips.

 There is also a House Council and an additional Food Council both consisting of staff and pupils.
 They meet at regular intervals to discuss relevant matters.
 All pupils are encouraged to put their opinions forward to their representatives for both forums.
-Each prefect group will nominate representatives to stand on House Councils.
+Each prefect group nominates representatives to stand on House Councils.

-Other house decisions are made using voting systems via Google docs, for example the choice of colours of new décor, activities etc.
+Other house decisions are made using voting systems either by a show of hands ort via Google docs, for example the choice of colours of new décor, activities etc.